sbstjn/jwkserve/README.md

 ## Container

-Afer building locally, you can run the container,
+After building locally, you can run the container,

 ```bash
 $ > docker run -it \